Helen Bosanquet: Career and Late life

 She was appointed a member of the Royal Commission on the Poor Laws in 1905, where she defended the role of private charities over public welfare programs.
 She was a major influence on the Majority report (Poor Law), published in 1909, which arose out of the commission.
 She worked alongside social reformer, Beatrice Webb, and the two were often in disagreement.
-Webb wanted to abolish the Poor Laws and have state-run social services, while Bosanquest wanted to keep some aspects of the Poor Laws.
+Webb wanted to abolish the Poor Laws and have state-run social services, while Bosanquet wanted to keep some aspects of the Poor Laws.

 Poverty

 According to Bosanquet, the "problem of poverty," or the visible existence of deprivation, and was a phenomenon many, like Bosanquet, sought to explain.
 The COS had viewed poverty as a problem of the poor, leading to their work, and her work within the COS, to find solutions and approaches to charitable giving.
 She stressed the potential for development of case work and remained optimistic of its potential, as well as the potential of working-class families.
 She also emphasizes the important of understanding poverty in terms of an individual's capacity to deal with it.
 She used the COS to relay that one way to do this is to work with the individual and their family to focus on rising above this economic circumstance and establish long-term solutions.
 In Bosanquet's work, "The Poverty Line," she investigates the origination of the poverty line and the meaning it holds in our society.
 The poverty line is defined as a sharp division between those of our people who are poor and those who are not poor.
 She strives to demolish the concept of the poverty line, using the importance of evidence, revision and criticism.